cthoyt/cthoyt.github.io/_posts/2022-02-06-model-refactoring.md

 commit the sin of omitting docstrings and a lot of type annotations, since most of the MLP should be pretty obvious.

-Let's start with a naive implementation, that reflects a lot of bad habits from C or Java programming:
+Let's start with a naive implementation, that reflects some old habits from C or Java programming:

 ```python